Survey of Simulators for Aerial Robots: An Overview and In-Depth Systematic Comparisons: Conclusions

 \section{Conclusions}

-Selecting a simulator that is best for a particular application space can be very challenging, but rewarding when it increases safety and reduces testing time and cost.
+Selecting a simulator that is best for a particular application space can be challenging, but rewarding when it increases safety and reduces testing time and cost.
 In this paper, we discussed some of the prominent robotic simulators for aerial vehicles.
 We enumerate possible decision factors to consider when selecting a simulator and we compare features, included vehicle types, and integrated sensors across many widely used simulation packages.
+For researchers new to the field, we recommend starting with a well-supported universal simulator (e.g. Gazebo) and then using this paper to identify specialized solutions as needed.
 We hope that this analysis will be valuable to the community when embarking on aerial vehicle research and selecting a simulation environment.
+Additionally, since the space of simulators is constantly evolving, for updated comparisons, visit our list of the best robot simulators on github: \url{https://github.com/knmcguire/best-of-robot-simulators}.